 We explore a novel method for interactively refining an initial scoring function using a combination of manual input and machine learning.
-The user first specifies a simple linear model as the starting point for learning.
+The user first manually specifies a simple linear model as the starting point for learning.
 Users then examine the output of the model in the 2D scatterplot, and iteratively correct the model by repositioning data instances to the correct level.
 The system incorporates each correction into the learning process, using the manifold geometry underlying the data to determine the extent of each correction's effect on the learned model (Figure 2).

 We project the data onto a set of basis functions defined by the manifold underlying the data, which can be computed automatically.
 Our approach learns using the manifold basis to ensure that each adjustment affects the model with respect to the natural geometry of the data.
 We use the basis-projected data in combination with the target scores to learn the scoring function using weighted least squares with Laplacian regularization.
 This learning method is a special case of Belkin et al.'s (2006) Manifold Regularization that constrains the smoothness of the learned function.
 Each successive change to the function updates the scatterplot, providing users with instantaneous feedback and allowing them to interactively refine the learned function.
-This interactive learning approach enables the user to rapidly refine a simple initial scoring function to one of arbitrary complexity that captures their intentions.
+This interactive learning method enables the user to rapidly refine a simple initial scoring function to one of arbitrary complexity that captures their intentions.
+This approach requires that the user have general knowledge of the application domain, but it does not require knowledge of the model's internal structure.
+Results show that our interactive learning method monotonically improves performance with each correction, outperforming alternative approaches.

-Copyright © 2009, Association for the Advancement of Artificial Intelligence (www.aaai.org).
+Copyright © 2010, Association for the Advancement of Artificial Intelligence (www.aaai.org).
 All rights reserved.